s3r3t0/sereto/docs/concepts/project_files.md

 ## `.seretoignore`

-SeReTo offers a convenient feature that allows the inclusion of report sources in the final report PDF.
+SeReTo offers a convenient feature that allows the inclusion of project sources in the final report PDF.
 This functionality utilizes the `.seretoignore` file with the same syntax as `.gitignore`, enabling the exclusion of specific files.

 ## `sow.tex.j2`